France, the alarm: "We risk a repeat of the 1936 Berlin Olympics"

 Elections in France, the alarm goes off for the Paris Olympics.
 The historical similarities with Berlin 1936

-The first round of the French legislative elections he expressed a clear picture, the far right led by Marine The Pen risks getting the absolute majority of the seats, strong in its 34% at the first session yesterday.
-The verdict will be available in a week but the race has already started on the part of the opponents to team up impede that this happens.
-Among others, one of Emmanuel’s closest advisors is also raising the alarm MacronJacques Attali.
+The first round of the French legislative elections he expressed a clear picture, the far right led by Marine The Pen risks getting the absolute majority of the seats, strong in its 34% in the first round yesterday.
+The verdict will be in a week but the opponents have already started the race to form a team for impede that this happens.
+Among others, one of Emmanuel’s closest advisors is also raising the alarm MacronJacques Actuals.
 Advisor to the Council for ten years Mitterrand and then Macron’s mentor whom he involved at a very young age to participate in his report on the “liberation of growth”.
 Economist, intellectual, conductor, popular essayist, now Attali launches an appeal to the President to make desistance pacts with the left in view of the second round.
-“I voted – says Attali to La Repubblica – for the New Popular Front without delay.
+“I voted – Attali tells La Repubblica – for the New Popular Front without delay.
 For me the priority is prevent the far right from coming to government in France”.

 #France #alarm #risk #repeat #Berlin #Olympics